kimtth/awesome-azure-openai-llm/README.md

 ### **RLHF (Reinforcement Learning from Human Feedback) & SFT (Supervised Fine-Tuning)**

 - Machine learning technique that trains a "reward model" directly from human feedback and uses the model as a reward function to optimize an agent's policy using reinforcement learning.
 - [InstructGPT: Training language models to follow instructions with human feedback](https://arxiv.org/abs/2203.02155): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2203.02155)] is a model trained by OpenAI to follow instructions using human feedback.
+[4 Mar 2022]

   <img src="files/rhlf.png" width="400" />